American International School of Lusaka

 American International School of Lusaka (AISL) is an American international school in Lusaka, Zambia.
 It serves students of ages 3–18.

 History

 The school was established in 1986.

 Student body

 As of 2015 the school has about 580 students, with 35% of European nationalities, 33% of African nationalities, 24% of North American and South American nationalities, and 8% of Australasian nationalities.

 As of 2020 the school now has over 500 students, with The school attracts students from a wide range of nationalities, including approximately 26% European, 31% North and South American, 28% African.
 Including these nationalities there are 41 nationalities represented.
 The student to teacher ratio is 1:8 and a 1:1 Laptop/iPad Program.

 Education

 AISL has MYP, PYP, DP, and the International Baccalaureate Diploma.

 Facilities

 As of 20 August 2020, AISL has just finished renovations on the primary school and the carpark.
 This has modernised all of the early years up to grade 6.
 It has also changed the liberty.

-COVID-19 response

-On 20 August 2020 AISL has re-opened school to the grades, 7th, 9th, and 12th.
-Every student has to go through the same entrance at the carpark.
-They all get hand sanitiser and get the temperature checked.
-Once inside they have to wear a mask at all times and in class they must sit 1.5 meters apart.